matloff/FarewellAddress/Address.md

 research and in writing books and software--but I hope some will find it interesting, maybe surprising, and possibly useful.

-I'll start with an overview of my history, then present some thoughts--dare I call them "recommendations"?--in teaching and research on computer science and statistics.
+I'll give an overview of my history, then present some thoughts--dare I call them "recommendations"?--on teaching and research on computer science and statistics.

 ## Formative Years